InterBase: Early years

 Jim Starkey was working at DEC on their DATATRIEVE 4th generation language 4GL product when he came up with an idea for a system to manage concurrent changes by many users.
-The idea dramatically simplified the existing problems of locking which were proving to be a serious problem for the new relational database systems being developed at the time.
-Starkey, however, had the idea after he had spun off his original relational database project to another group and a turf war ensued.
-Starkey left the company after shipping the first version of the Rdb/ELN product.
+The idea simplified the existing problems of locking which were proving to be a serious problem for the new relational database systems being developed at the time.

-Although InterBase's implementation is much more similar to the system described by Reed in his MIT dissertation than any other database that existed at the time and Starkey knew Bernstein from his previous position at the Computer Corporation of America and later at DEC, Starkey has stated that he arrived at the idea of multiversion concurrency control independently.
-In the same comment, Starkey says:
+Although InterBase's implementation is much more similar to the system described by Reed in his MIT dissertation than any other database that existed at the time and Starkey knew Bernstein from his previous position at the Computer Corporation of America and later at DEC, Starkey claims that he arrived at the idea of multiversion concurrency control independently.
+According to his blog, Starkey says:

 The inspiration for multi-generational concurrency control was a database system done by Prime that supported page level snapshots.
 The intention of the feature was to give a reader a consistent view of the database without blocking writers.
 The idea intrigued me as a very useful characteristic of a database system.

-He had heard that the local workstation vendor Apollo Computer was looking for a database offering on their Unix machines, and they agreed to fund development.
-With their encouragement he formed Groton Database Systems (named after the town, Groton, Massachusetts, where they were located) on Labor Day 1984 and started work on what would eventually be released as InterBase.
-In 1986 Apollo suffered a corporate shakeup and decided to exit the software business, but by this time the product was making money.

-The road to Borland

-Between 1986 and 1991 the product was gradually sold to Ashton-Tate, makers of the famous dBASE who were at the time purchasing various database companies in order to fill out their portfolio.
-The company was soon in trouble, and Borland purchased Ashton-Tate in 1991, acquiring InterBase as part of the deal.